musqz/betterlockscreen-theming/README.md

 ## Mabox Linux Integration

-* Changing the desktop wallpaper updates the source image for betterlockscreen background regeneration
+* Changing the desktop wallpaper updates the source image for betterlockscreen background regeneration (Default)

-* Or use custom image path via yad
+* Or use `custom image` as background.
+Leave empty for Mabox default.

 ---